Looking for some fun fall activities to do with your little ones? Celebrate the season with these fun scarecrow crafts, activity ideas, and costumes!

 And I just couldn’t resist including this photo of the fabulous blogger from Growing a Jeweled Rose, dressed up as part of her family’s Wizard of Oz Halloween costumes from last year.
 After all, why let the kids have all the fun?

 Thank you to all the wonderful bloggers who graciously shared their posts here.
-I am sure you will enjoy their scarecrow craft and activity ideas as much as I have!
+I am sure you will enjoy their scarecrow crafts and activities as much as I have!